revett/atlas/README.md

 ...
 ```

-The template is selected if it matches the prefix of the new note, and the
+The template is selected if it matches the prefix of the new note; the template
-template with the most hierarchical parts will be used first.
+with the most hierarchical parts will be used first.

 ### Example